Home > Saving and investing your money > Should you charge your kids rent?

 How much money they need to save

-As nice as your home might be, it's likely your child does want to move out at some point and for that they need to get saving.
+As lovely as your home might be, it's likely your child will want to fly the nest at some point.

-If they find it hard to resist spending money they could be saving, you could suggest charging less rent if they put some money in their savings as well.
+If they find it hard to resist spending, you could suggest charging less rent if they put some money away as well.

-For example, you could "charge" them £500 a month in rent but put £250 of this in a savings account on their behalf.
+For example, you could "charge" them £300 a month in rent, but pay £150 of that money into a savings or investment account.

 How much it costs you to have them living in your home